XtreamPlatform/Xtream-Addons/README.md

 9. Active Code API and Apk Android
 <br>	</br>
 ### The panel is free one day for testing
-### To use this panel you have to donate 30 Euro a month to the project
+### To use this panel.You must donate 30 Euro monthly to the project

 <br>	</br>
 ### SKYPE ID:    live:.cid.e5c50309871663d0